kevinlawler/kona/README.md

 **Build from source**

 For OSX, Linux, BSD and Cygwin:
-Navigate to the file you want to install Kona, then type:
+Navigate to the directory you want to install Kona, then type:

     git clone https://github.com/kevinlawler/kona.git
     cd kona
     make                                #gmake on BSD

-Then once in the file run:
+Then, while in the "kona" directory, run:

     ./k                      #./k_test for debug mode

 For Windows:
-same process, but you will need MinGW-w64 (Mingw-builds project package).
+Pretty much the same process, but you will need MinGW-w64 (Mingw-builds project package).
+To start up Kona from a native Widows "cmd", just type "k" when in the "kona" directory, as "./k" won't work.

 Further Information
 -------------------